May 23, 2012

 Kelly Thomas raw surveillance video

 WARNING: The following is the actual video of the murder.
 It is graphic and disturbing.
 If you get queasy or emotional about hearing people beaten to death in real time, don’t watch the video.
 But the tape speaks for itself.
 Kelly Thomas pleaded for his life.
-He screamed out for his father to help him while he was beaten to death by feral Fullerton pigs.
+He screamed out for his father to help him while he was beaten, crushed and tortured to death by feral Fullerton pigs.

 Six total cops were involved in the murder.
 But only Ramos and Cicinelli were charged.
 The video clearly shows Wolfe striking Mr. Thomas with a baton.
 He was not charged.
 The other three – Kenton Hampton, Kevin Craig and James Blatney – all were rewarded with paid vacations.
 They are still enjoying said vacations as we speak.